CodeforAustralia/DTF-Blog/_posts/2017-1-23-Ben-LCA_Wrapup.md

 ### Open Knowledge Miniconf

-The Johan and myself were speakers in the Open Knowledge miniconf and ended up bracketing the event with Johan as the first speaker and myself as the last.
+The Johan and myself were speakers in the Open Knowledge miniconf and ended up bracketing the event with Johan as the first speaker and myself as the last

 After Johan was Steven Ellis with a talk titled ["Almost Open - Just close the door behind you"](https://youtu.be/ceYMBBiVfCE?list=PLwGcrAT3m_vgpwSN3UWxwyrtAm3b4NGb-) where he discussed the changing dynamic of cultural forces exerted by the FOSS community on government and business.
 He encouraged us to try to get the government to simply acknowledge that they depend on and derive huge value from open source software already.
 For some reason governments seem unable to see (or publicly acknowledge) the benefits they already reap from open source in an eerily similar way that businesses were doing in the nineties and naughties.
 Steven also suggesting the financial benefits of FOSS to government such as the reduced maintenance costs by sharing the burden of support, negotiaion freedoms available due to a lack of vendor lock in and the benefits of a flourishing ecosystem feed by timely and effective access to data (read APIs).
 These benefits seem so obvious to those of us from the FOSS community that we forget that this might not be so obvious to a public servant for whom these are all new concepts